AnthonyK213/vk_demo/learnvulkan.markdown

   - Represents a set of pixels
   - In other graphics APIs may call it *texture*

+- **DeviceMemory**
+  - Represents a block of memory allocated from a specific memory type with a specific length in bytes
+  - Shouldn't allocate separate DeviceMemory for each Buffer or Image.
+Instead, should allocate bigger chunks of memory and assign parts of them to the Buffers and Images

+- **SwapChainKHR**
+  - Represents a set of images that can be presented on the Surface
+  - These images already have their backing memory allocated by the system

+- Views
+  - **Buffer** and **Image** are not always used directly in rendering
+  - Like view in database - sets of parameters that can be used to look at a set of underlying data in a desired way
+  - **BufferView**
+  - **ImageView**

+- Descriptors
+  - The way shaders can access these resources (Buffers, Images and Samplers)
+  - Descriptors don't exist on their own, but are always grouped in descriptor sets
+  - **DescriptorSetLayout**
+    - Behaves like a template for a descriptor set
+  - **DescriptorPool**
+    - A simple object used to allocate descriptor sets
+  - **DescritptorSet**
+    - Represents memory that holds actual descriptors
+    - Can be configured so that a descriptor points to specific Buffer, BufferView, Image or Sampler (`vkUpdateDescriptorSets`)

+- **PipelineLayout**

 - **RenderPass**

 - **Pipeline**
+  - **ShaderModule**
+  - **PipelineCache**

+- **Query**
+  - **QueryPool**

+- **Fence**

 - **Semaphore**